Independent Mississippi governor race tracker

 What died, or at least stalled out

 • A clean education-freedom breakthrough: reporting late in the session described Republican infighting over school choice as a major reason many bills died before the finish.
+This explainer walks through why that still matters politically.

-• A simple victory narrative: by the end, the state had results, but not a tidy story about unified priorities or smooth chamber alignment.
+• The idea that a tidy power story emerged: by the end, the state had results, but not a simple narrative about unified priorities or smooth chamber alignment.

-Why the ending still looked unfinished
+Why the ending still looked unfinished, even after it ended

 Why this matters for the 2027 governor race